DeFacto-Team/Factom-Open-API/README.md

 ### Fetching updates

-Factom Open API does not store _all chains_ of Factom blockchain into local database.
-Instead, when you start working with a chain using any request (get entry of chain, get chain info, write entry into chain and etc.), the chain is being fetched from Factom into background.
+Factom Open API does not store _all chains_ of the Factom blockchain in its local database.
+Instead, when you start working with a chain using any request (get entry of chain, get chain info, write entry into chain, etc...), the chain is fetched from Factom in the background.
 <br /><br />
-All fetched chains are stored into local DB and being updated automatically (i.e. new entries of this chains will be fetched automatically) in the minute 0-1 of the each block.
+All fetched chains are stored in the local DB, and new entries are added automatically in minute 0-1 of each block.
 <br /><br />
-**This allows to start using Open API immediately after install without long syncing with Factom blockchain,** but the other side of this approach is that you can not use Open API for specific applications, which require to store all chains, blocks and entries – e.g. Explorer.
+**This allows Factom Open API to be used immediately after installing without a long syncing period with Factom blockchain.** It is not designed for applications which require _all_ chains, blocks and entries - e.g. a Factom Explorer.

 ### User's chains

-The great advantage of Factom Open API is binding chains to API users.
-This binding is stored locally into Open API database.
-As Open API stores locally only chains with that API users work with, it's possible to show users only _their chains_ – not only chains that API user created, but all chains, that user worked with (write, read or search).<br /><br />
+A great advantage of Factom Open API is binding chains to API users.
+This binding is stored locally in the Open API database.
+It's possible to show users _their chains_, including ones the user created and all chains that the user has worked with (write, read or search).<br /><br />
-In this way, API user may create chains (giving them ExtIDs) and then search for them by ExtIDs **without worrying about possible existence of other chains with the same ExtID(s)** on the whole blockchain.
+This way an API user may create chains (giving them ExtIDs) and then search for them by ExtIDs **without worrying about possible existence of other chains with the same ExtID(s)** on the whole blockchain.

 ## API Reference